bottzo/VulkanMeshlets/README.txt

-This is my progres on the vulkan indirect meshlet renderer exercice on Sunday 3, (after roughly 1 week and 2 days from the start)
+This is my progres on the vulkan indirect meshlet renderer

 Acheived:
 Base vulkan engine